 The Safety Services Division offers a variety of programs for adults, teenagers, and children.
-All programs are free of charge to the general public, with the exception of the Defensive Driving course.
+All programs are free of charge to the general public, with the exception of the Defensive Driving course and ATV training course.
 Contact Oklahoma Farm Bureau’s Safety Services department to learn how to bring OKFB’s safety programs to your local community, school or gathering.

 Requesting a Safety Services program

 OKFB’s Safety Services division travels around the state to educate people of all ages through a wide variety of safety programs.
 To request one of OKFB Safety Services’ programs be held in your community, contact OKFB’s safety program coordinator Burton Harmon using our web contact form.

 When hosting the DUI Prevention program or the Fire Safety program, release forms are required for participation.
 We have provided the forms below for you to distribute and collect prior to the date of your DUI Prevention or Fire Safety Program.

 In an effort to combat the rise of off-road accidents across the state, OKFB has partnered with Oklahoma 4-H to provide ATV safety training at the Oklahoma Farm Bureau/Oklahoma 4-H ATV Training Facility.

 Located on 25 acres near the Logan County Fairgrounds in Guthrie, ATV riders 10-years-old and above can participate in the program that covers basic safety techniques through a variety of exercises.
 The ATV RiderCourse consists of a two-hour online e-course at home, followed by a hands-on three-hour RiderCourse instructed by licensed ATV Safety Institute instructors.
 Youth groups have the option to add a teamwork and leadership component to the RiderCourse.

 For more information, view the ATV Rider Course flyer.